openenergymonitor/guide/source/integrations/openevse.markdown

 | -------- | ----------- |
 |[![](/images/integrations/ev-charging/evse-build/evse-build-9-thumb.png.jpg)](/images/integrations/ev-charging/evse-build/evse-build-9.png.jpg) |- Once the EVSE has been assembled it can be tested<br>- See [Testing OpenEVSE](https://openevse.dozuki.com/Guide/Testing+Basic+and+Advanced/12)<br>-An [EV Simulator Kit](https://shop.openenergymonitor.com/ev-simulator-kit/) useful for testing  |

+\* Note: On current models the touch button has been substituted for a physical push button

 ## {% linkable_title Supply Connection %}